denoland/celld/README.md

 **Cells** is a self-hosted server for building stateful, distributed applications.
 It provides a model where each uniquely identified entity (a "cell") runs as a single JavaScript isolate with its own private, synchronous SQLite database.
-The system guarantees that for any given cell ID, there is exactly one active instance running across the entire cluster and handles routing requests to it.
+The system guarantees that for any given cell ID, there is at most one active instance running across the entire cluster and handles routing requests to it.
 S3 (or an S3-compatible service) is its sole external dependency, used for durable storage of these SQLite databases (via Litestream replication) and for cluster coordination.